akarlinsky/akarlinsky.github.io/_pages/about.md

 Check out the blog my wife and I write together: [The Artist & the Merchant](https://www.artistandmerchant.com/), where we discuss economics, statistics and other aspects of social sciences with illustrations.
 (Hebrew)

-Check out the podcast my friends Itay Cishnevsky, Ori Katz and I host: [Creative Destruction](http://heres.podbean.com/), where we have talks with leading economist and other social scientists in Israel.
+Check out the podcast my collegues Itay Cishnevsky, Ori Katz and I host: [Creative Destruction](http://heres.podbean.com/), where we have talks with leading economists and other social scientists in Israel.
 (Hebrew)

 Contact me at: [karlinsky@gmail.com](karlinsky@gmail.com).